-There a few reasons why Botswana is not the world’s best location to go on safari.
+There are a few reasons why Botswana is not the world’s best location to go on safari.
 First, the low-density model has led to the majority of the safaris being of the much more expensive luxury type.
 Botswana’s second main issue is that the majority of the animals leave the Okavango Delta from November through March.
-During the months of May through September the Delta is flooded with water and the animals return to the delta.
+During the months of May through September, the Delta is flooded with water and the animals return.
 Overall Botswana is a wonderful destination to go on safari, the only caveats are that it is best to visit during the peak season of May through September and it is going to be expensive.

 The two best countries to go on safari are Kenya and Tanzania.
 Kenya is where the safari experience began.
 The Masai Mara Game Reserve is basically the same as the Serengeti except it is in Kenya.
 The Mara is an incredible park any time of year because it is a prolific area for big cat viewing.
 When the great wildebeest migration is in Kenya it is absurdly good but absurdly busy.